charvolant/de-calixtinus/README.md

 or get filled up; roads get blocked; on Sunday *everything* shuts down and you need to plan accordingly.
-This output from this program is no substitute for either careful planning or casual reslience in the face of adversity.
+This output from this program is no substitute for either careful planning or casual resilience in the face of adversity.

 ## A Work in Progress